Academic Catalog

 • Students will need their LAPU Student ID to create their account.

-Step 5: Accept/Decline your Federal Direct Loans
+Step 5: Federal Direct Loans

 Types of Financial Aid Available at Los Angeles Pacific University